 This week I'll be doing something a little different.
-I have three of these cute little bars from Chocolate Organico, so I'm just going to give three quick and consecutive reviews of each one rather than either stuffing them into one review or drawing them out into three weeks.
+I have three of these cute little bars from Chocolate Organiko, so I'm just going to give three quick and consecutive reviews of each one rather than either stuffing them into one review or drawing them out into three weeks.

 Small things are always cute and, like I've mentioned before, I think we could use more chocolate in smaller sizes like this.
 That is, usually when I think of a small chocolate bar, I think of 40 to 50 grams, but these are 20 grams--tiny, tiny.
 Irresistibly tiny.
 And they're from Spain, which is definitely less common to come across.
 Probably I've only had chocolate from maybe two companies in Spain during my ten years of reviewing chocolate (I just realized that this summer officially makes it ten years--why didn't I have a celebration?).
 The chocolate is labeled as handmade, which I take to mean it's probably made in small batches.
 It's also, if you hadn't caught on already, organic.
-Chocolate Organico simply means organic chocolate; who says you need to get creative about what you name a company?
+Chocolate Organiko simply means organic chocolate; who says you need to get creative about what you name a company?

 Our first of the three bars is the Miel Chocolate con Leche, or Honey Milk Chocolate.
 Now, you will want to note that this isn't chocolate sweetened with honey: there is still sugar in here.
 Honey is just acting as an additional flavor rather than as the sweetener.